sophgocommunity/SG2042-Wiki/docs/intro.md

 # Wiki Homepage

-This is the homepage of the wiki.
+Nice to meet you!
 Please refer to the sidebar for categories and pages.